tamjidhossen/CampusMate.ai/RAG/README.md

 - 👥 Faculty and department details
 - 📚 Admission procedures and requirements
 - 🏢 Campus facilities and services
-- ⚡ Fast response times with local LLM
+- ⚡ Fast response times with local or cloud-based LLM
 - 🔍 Context-aware answers using vector search
+- 🔄 Dual embedding support: Ollama (local) or Google Gemini (cloud)
 - 📊 Optional LangSmith integration for monitoring and debugging

 ## Setup